intelliants/subrion/debug.md

 define("INTELLI_DEBUG", 0);
 ```

-_Please note_: this mode activates debug mode for the whole script and everybody, including unauthorized visitors, can see the debug information.
+!> **NOTE** This mode activates debug mode for the whole script and everybody, including unauthorized visitors, can see the debug information.
 Use it carefully on test sites only.
 It **MUST NOT** be used in production.

 ### User specific debug mode